Montana Labor Laws Guide

 Montana breastfeeding laws

-There are federal laws aimed at enabling a supportive workplace environment for breastfeeding employees, by establishing special provisions for nursing mothers.
+Federal laws aim to enable a supportive workplace environment for breastfeeding employees by establishing special provisions for nursing mothers.

 Montana leave requirements